Consumer protection laws in Ontario

 If you have a complaint against a business related to one of the acts below, you may be able to file a complaint with the Consumer Protection Branch of the ministry.

-Collections Agencies Act outlines your rights when dealing with a collection agency.
+The Collections and Debt Settlement Services Act outlines your rights when dealing with a collection agency.

 Consumer Reporting Act ensures: